 When people are at risk – ‘What needs to change to make you safe?
 How do I help to make that happen?
 What offers do I have at my disposal, including small amounts of money and using my knowledge of community, to support you?
 How can I pull them together in an emergency plan and stay with you to make sure it works?’

 ‘What is a fair personal budget and where do the sources of funding come from?
 What does a good life look like?
 How can I help you use your resources to support your chosen life?
 Who do you want to be involved in good support planning?’

 Although all three conversations are proportionate ‘assessment conversations’ under the Care Act, staff are encouraged to leave behind their old ‘assessment’ culture and practice and learn how to have proper conversations that listen to what people have to say.

-- you have to prove to your peers that you have exhausted conversations oneand two before embarking on conversation three
+you must prove to your peers that you have exhausted conversations one and two before embarking on conversation three

 There are a series of ‘banned words’ and activities that innovators are trying not to use, these include ‘assessment’, ‘referral’, ‘allocation’, ‘waiting list’, ‘handoff’, ‘triage’, ‘services’ and others.

 Changing the approach of providing information and guidance to one that is more interested in ‘connecting people to people’ rather than to services, and referring to ‘my colleague’ when needing to gain specific input of others rather than handing off or referring, has also started the cultural change journey towards integration.